God — The Way

 Pentecost

-“Christ in you” = I AM lives in you.
+“Christ in you” = the assumed identity operating as I AM.

 Revelation